New Faculty Leaders Help Advance Diversity, Equity, and Inclusion Efforts

 —Dean DuBois Bowman

-In 2015, University President Mark Schlissel announced a campus-wide DEI initiative and charged all schools and colleges with creating their own five-year strategic plans to further DEI efforts.
+In 2015, a campus-wide DEI initiative was announced and all schools and colleges were charged with creating their own five-year strategic plans to further DEI efforts.
 The School of Public Health’s plan began in 2016 and entered its fifth and final year in Fall 2020.

 Now the school is looking to the future and how it can sustain and enhance diversity work in our community.
 O’Neill and Neblett provide key leadership as the school navigates an evaluation and planning period to help inform the next iteration of a DEI strategic plan.